radian-software/riju/README.md

 ## Is it free?

-Riju is free and always will be free for everyone.
+Riju will always be free for everyone.
+I pay for the hosting costs myself.

-However, if Riju gets popular enough, I won't be able to afford paying for the hosting myself.
-To help me keep Riju online, you can donate via Patreon.
-All donations are used solely to cover hosting costs, and any surplus is donated to the [Electronic Frontier Foundation](https://www.eff.org/).
+A number of people have asked me if they can donate to help keep Riju online.
+In response, I have set up [a Patreon page](https://www.patreon.com/riju) where you can contribute.
+All donations will be used solely to cover hosting costs, and any surplus will be donated to the [Electronic Frontier Foundation](https://www.eff.org/).

 ## Is it safe?